-Our physical bodies, like the walled cities of ancient times, has a defense system to keep out invaders.
+Our physical bodies have a defense system to keep out invaders.
 Spiritually, how well do we maintain our defenses against error and contamination?
-John Ritenbaugh urges us to listen diligently to God's Word for true nourishment.

-The Bible mentions eating around 700 times, highlighting the broad practicality of the Bible's instruction.
-Its lessons for us are drawn from life itself, and eating is a major part of everyone's experience.
-Regardless of race, wealth, education, gender, or age, everybody eats.
-By studying eating in the experiences of others, we plumb a deep well of instruction from which we can draw vital lessons to help us through life.
+By studying eating in the experiences of those in the Bible, we plumb a deep well of instruction from which we can draw vital lessons to help us through life.